Create sensor object types with Ontology Manager

 3. In the configuration dialog that appears, configure your object type metadata.

-4. In the Properties step, choose to back the object type with the [Example] Sensors dataset that we created with the sensor data pipeline.
+4. In the Properties step, choose to back the object type with the [Example] Sensors dataset that you created with the sensor data pipeline.

 5. Then, in the Property field, select the string type unique_sensor_flight_id property to use as the primary key.
 You can also select Sync all columns from datasource or Map all columns if either of those options is available.